Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 What are the First Steps in Getting a Divorce in Florida?

-Divorce is a complex legal process that many often know little about until they consider it an option.
-Prior to beginning the journey, you want to make sure you understand what to expect.
+Divorce is a complex legal process that many people often know little about until they consider it an option.
+Prior to beginning the journey, you want to ensure you understand what to expect.
 Without a notion of where to start, you may be faced with several questions.
-If you’re considering a divorce, Brian K. McMahon, P.A., Attorney at Law, can provide the information you need and help you confidently begin this process.
+If you’re considering a divorce, Brian K. McMahon, P.A., Attorney at Law, can provide the information you need and help you confidently begin the process.

 Complete Your Divorce Papers and File Your Forms